-If you in Developer Relations space then hosting and speaking at events is probably a big part of your job.
+If you are in Developer Relations space then hosting and speaking at events is probably a big part of your job.

 There are of many type of events that developers go to: meetups, workshops, conferences, online meetups/webinars, Lunch & Learn events, panels and others.

 Metrics is the holy grail in Developer Relations.
 One type of a metric that many companies track is the number of active developers on their platform.
 Similar metrics can be number of apps created, number services created, etc.

 One metric for us is a number of active developers on the IBM Cloud platform.
 As you can image, that’s a metric for the larger Developer Advocacy organization at IBM and also company-wide.
 So we got a lot of help.

 What is an active developer?
 Every company can define it differently but usually it’s a developer who registered for a cloud account and created a service (there is also a time window when the developer has to be active).